 In a few Native American cultures, a dreamcatcher is traditionally a handmade willow hoop, with a web woven onto it.
 The dreamcatcher may also have items sacred to Native Americans, like certain beads or feathers.
 In traditional use, they are often hung over cradles as protection.

 Dreamcatchers have become a common craft, and this bohemian lace version is a pretty decoration to hang in any room.
 It’s a great way to utilize lace doilies, which aren’t as popular as they used to be in Grandma’s days.

 Sadie Seasongoods is a blog by an awesome lady named Sarah, dedicated to “approachable repurposing and upcycling projects using vintage treasures and thrifted finds!”

 This is such a cool way to repurpose a vintage scarf into a sophisticated necklace that all your friends will be asking you about.
-The beads are made from chunky wood balls, so it’s not a heavy piece.
-You’ll need some very basic sewing skills, but otherwise this craft could take less than 30 minutes to make a great piece of jewelry for you collection.
+The beads are made from chunky wood balls, so it’s not heavy pieces.
+You’ll need some very basic sewing skills, but otherwise, this craft could take less than 30 minutes to make a great piece of jewelry for your collection.

-This is a great beginner project since its just alternating spray paints and a spray of vinegar, with drying time between.
-You’ll end up with beautiful faux mercury glass that you should absolutely not drink or eat out of!
+This is a great beginner project since it’s just alternating spray paints and a spray of vinegar, with drying time between.
+You’ll end up with a beautiful faux mercury glass that you should absolutely not drink or eat out of!

 The author of this blog uses hers to display her handmade jewelry at flea markets.
 What could you use them for?